Bradley Martin QC

-Darnley v Croydon Health Services NHS Trust EWHC 2301 (QB); EWCA Civ 151 (CA): for the defendant in landmark case about the duties of non-clinical A&E staff and the responsibility of the NHS for harm caused by failing to wait to be seen in A&E. Judgment on the claimant’s appeal to the Supreme Court awaited (heard June 2018).
+Darnley v Croydon Health Services NHS Trust EWHC 2301 (QB); EWCA Civ 151 (CA); UKSC 50 (SC): for the defendant in landmark case about the duties of non-clinical A&E staff and the responsibility of the NHS for harm caused by failing to wait to be seen in A&E.

 Kirk v Derby Hospitals NHS Foundation Trust (Derby CC, 2017): successfully defended obstetric and midwifery teams in claim for failure of advice about vaginal birth after caesarean section and alleged negligent management of subsequent uterine rupture.

 Harding v Buckinghamshire Healthcare NHS Trust EWHC 2393: for the defendant in claim for delay in diagnosis of, and transfer for, surgery in a catastrophic brain injury case.
 Breach of duty was admitted but judgment was obtained for the defendant on the basis that surgery in accordance with the ‘hypothetical timeline’ would not have altered the outcome.